wrp/examples/markdown/README.md

 ### text
 The 3 hash header delimits the text below it

+Use '&amp;lt;' to add a literal left angle bracket: &lt;

 **Double asterisk for bold text** (no space inside **) *Single asterisk for italics* (no space inside *)